MaxCodesHello/plugsbs/README.md

 **3. If choosing discord, join the server, and DM the "DM for Subdomains" bot.
 If choosing Google Forms, it's self-explanatory.**

 You can also request a subdomain by making a pull request or starting a discussion on this repo.
 However this is only for free subdomains, if you want a paid one you'll have to do what it says above as we aren't accepting paid subdomain creation through the github.

+Donations are appreciated so we can keep the site up and the domains up for multiple years, and we think that not a lot of people will buy paid subdomains.
+Obviously, donations are optional and we appreciate your contribution! https://ko-fi.com/charitylexus